luizsandoval/luizsandoval/README.md

 ## Who am I? :thinking:

-I'm a fullstack web developer - <i>I enjoy working on **frontend** development</i> - completely passionated about software development and currently based on Sao Paulo, Brazil.
+I'm a fullstack web developer - <i>I really enjoy working on **frontend** development</i> - completely passionated about software development and currently based on Sao Paulo, Brazil.
 <br />
 <br />
 Since 2018, I work at NTT ltd., focused on developing end-to-end web apps with good performance metrics and that not only solves the problem, but also brings simple, nicely and great user experience.